borjapetit/borjapetit.github.io/README.md

 ## List of urls

 You can collect all your urls (coauthors' websites, institutions, etc.) in the file [jsfile.js](src/jsfile.js).
-This allows to easily update urls without going over all the html file.
+This allows to easily update urls without going over the html file.

 For example, to include the url of [CUNEF Universidad]("https://www.cunef.edu/en/") you just need to add
 ```js